yylluu/yylluu.github.io/_pages/about.md

   - /about.html
 ---

 Hi, this is the homepage of Yuan Lu (路远 or 路遠, which literally means *a long way to go*).
-Borned in [Pingdingshan](https://en.wikipedia.org/wiki/Pingdingshan) and raised in [Xiangyang](https://en.wikipedia.org/wiki/Xiangyang), I started to take my higher educations in the beautiful city of Tianjin, where I received my B.Sc. degree in electrical engineering and B.B.A. degree in Business Administration from [Nankai University](https://en.wikipedia.org/wiki/Nankai_University) and [Tianjin University](https://en.wikipedia.org/wiki/Tianjin_University) respectively in 2011.
-After another 3 years hard work, I obtained my M.Eng. degree with highest honors in electrical engineering from Nankai University in 2014.
 I am currently a Ph.D.
 Candidate in [the Department of Computer Science at New Jersey Institute of Technology](https://cs.njit.edu/).